 - If requesting an address change/correction, we must have a legible copy of the registered owners Florida drivers license or Florida identification card.

-When a bank, financial institution, or lease company holds the out-of-state title, the State of Florida provides for an exception that allows the owner(s) to only register their vehicle without transferring their out-of-state title to Florida first.
+When registering an out-of-state vehicle in Florida, and the out-of-state title is held by a bank, financial institution or lease company, the State of Florida provides for an exception that allows the owner(s) to only register the vehicle without transferring the title to Florida first.